sukhik/mood/posts/thirdpost.md

   - self-improvement
   - health
 ---
 I'm still taking flak.
 I've got harsh critics breathing down my neck for SMART goals, which assign specific, measurable, attainable, relevant, time-bound criteria to my operations and here I am meeting that demand though my true intention is to chill.
-I'm setting the goals for the first fourteen days of June because success over two years requires segmentation and nourishing the visionary in the short, medium, and long run.
+I'm setting the goals for the first fourteen days of June because success over two years requires segmentation and nourishing the visionary in the short, medium, and long-terms.
 I use this segmentation in all systems I create.
 The intervals help and otherwise nothing may happen...
 I may obtain what I desire which is ultimate, true pure rest.
 I will say my plan to rest before June is a little failing because I am pretty tired.
 I am really reactive, emotional still.
 My mind is jumpy, my body is tired.

 ## The Goals